qala-io/java-course/README.md

 * Implement Component REST tests by using Spring’s MockMVC
 * Ensure the test names follow BDD

+# Step - JDBC

+- Implement a JDBC DAO that creates a DataSource in the constructor and uses it to create connections in DAO
+- Move DataSource creation and configuration to Spring Context and inject it into DAO
+- Implement DB migrations with Flyway
+- Implement transactions that span multiple method calls
+- Add DB Pool

 # Step 4

 Homework - Maven